SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what.md

                 <ul>
                   <li>
-                    Use the new-ish&nbsp;<a href="https://docs.microsoft.com/en-us/mem/configmgr/osd/understand/task-sequence-steps#BKMK_ApplyWindowsSettings" target="_blank" rel="noreferrer noopener">OSDWindowsSettings* task sequence variables</a>.
+                    Use the new-ish&nbsp;[OSDWindowsSettings* task sequence variables](https://docs.microsoft.com/en-us/mem/configmgr/osd/understand/task-sequence-steps#BKMK_ApplyWindowsSettings).
 These set what you would otherwise select from the dropdown settings in the <code>Apply Windows settings</code> step.
                   </li>
                 </ul>